Milan Gurović: National team career

 Due to accepting Greek citizenship when he moved to Peristeri early in his career, Gurović's national team status remained unclear for most of the 1990s.
 As such, he did not feature in FR Yugoslavia youth national teams.

-During summer 1998, as a sought-after player throughout Europe who's about to leave Peristeri for a top European club, 23-year-old Gurović received a Yugoslavia national team call-up from head coach Željko Obradović for the 1998 FIBA World Championship training camp.
-Two more Yugoslav players from the Greek League with similar legal status—Peja Stojaković and Dragan Tarlać—also received call-ups, however, they, unlike Gurović, opted not to show up due to the unclear situation.
-Gurović, on the other hand, did show up for the training camp while hoping for the best in terms of administrative and legal matters.
+During summer 1998, as a sought-after player about to leave Peristeri for a top European club, 23-year-old Gurović received a Yugoslavia national team call-up from head coach Željko Obradović for the 1998 FIBA World Championship training camp.
+Two more Yugoslav players from the Greek League with similar legal status—Peja Stojaković and Dragan Tarlać—also received call-ups, however, unlike Gurović, they opted not to show up due to the unclear situation.
+Gurović, on the other hand, did, fighting for a spot on the team while simultaneously hoping for the best in terms of administrative and legal matters.
 In the end, despite completing the entire gruelling two-month training camp, Gurović was not allowed to compete for Yugoslavia at the World Championship due to an intervention by the Hellenic Basketball Federation president George Vassilakopoulos.

 A year later, the administrative/legal issue was settled and Gurović made the Yugoslavia team at EuroBasket 1999 under the same head coach Željko Obradović.
 Making his national team major competition debut, the Barcelona forward had an unremarkable tournament—marked by scant playing time, occasional poor shooting that led to DNPs in subsequent games, with his only two notable outings coming in the second round-robin group games versus Spain and Russia—as the team lost in the semi-final to Boša Tanjević's Italy featuring Carlton Myers and Gregor Fučka before winning bronze medal.

 Gurović has gold medals at the EuroBasket 2001 and the 2002 FIBA World Championship.
 He also took part in the EuroBasket 2003 and the EuroBasket 2005.

 Prior to the EuroBasket 2007, he was chosen as the first captain of the newly formed senior Serbian national team, under head coach Zoran Slavnić.